ZomoXYZ/videotrimmer/readme.md

 - version number is now displayed on primary screen
 - editor screen will scale down if it isn't all visible
 - added a cancel/finish button to final page

+**versions lower than this were numbered incorrectly, and have been fixed above**

 ### v0.0.3